valarauca/group-ironman-start/README.md

 * * Falador until 60,
 * * Seers until 260 marks of Grace
 * * Agility Pyramid until 75 and ~4mil GP.
+* Do that wilderness prayer grind
+* Grind out 500k and buy a fuckload of runes for Mage Training Arena to finish bones to peeches